rprichard/CxxCodeBrowser/README.md

 ### Starting the GUI

-Run `sourceweb` in a directory containing an `index` file to navigate the index.
+Run `sourceweb` passing it the path to an `index` file.
+On OS X, run the `Contents/MacOS/sourceweb` binary; opening the `sourceweb.app` bundle does not work.

 Demo